Find out the latest information about the Coronavirus Business Interruption Loan Scheme (CBILS).

-In response to feedback received since the scheme’s launch, the Chancellor is taking further action by extending the scheme so that all viable small businesses affected by Covid-19, and not just those unable to secure regular commercial financing, will now be eligible.
-This change is designed to enable all long-term viable businesses experiencing difficulties as a result of the coronavirus outbreak to access finance.
-The expanded scheme will be offered by lenders from Friday 3 April 2020 and operational from Monday 6 April 2020.
+In response to feedback received since the scheme’s launch, the Chancellor took further action by extending the scheme so that all viable small businesses affected by Covid-19, and not just those unable to secure regular commercial financing, would be eligible.
+This change was designed to enable all long-term viable businesses experiencing difficulties as a result of the coronavirus outbreak to access finance.
+The expanded scheme was operational from Monday 6 April 2020.

 Is my business eligible?